ogimgio/UNEP-STARTHACK22/Overview.md

  ### Expected final product

-> During the hack you can submit unlimited coding submissions with real-time-ranking on the zindi platform, but only the final one will count and has to be sent together with the pitch to dominik.bisslich@un.org before 25.03.2022 10:00 CET.
-We also ask you for two draft submissions on the 24th with the code and pitch, the first at 10:00 CET and 22:00 CET.
+> During the hack you can submit unlimited coding submissions with real-time-ranking on the zindi platform, but only the final one will count and has to be sent together with the pitch to `dominik.bisslich@un.org` before 25.03.2022 10:00 CET``.
+We also ask you for two draft submissions on the 24th with the code and pitch, the first at `10:00 CET` and `22:00 CET`.
 It doesn't have to be perfect, we would like to track your progess, guide you and support you as best as possible.

 Our vision is to **rethink landslide management** in Hong Kong and integrate and make sense of modern technologies.
 Not only is quantification important, but also an entrepreneurial and innovative approach.
 The final product is therefore a vision of landslide management presented in **5 minutes based on classified input parameters using machine learning/deep learning.** After that we got a short 3 min Q&A-session with our experts.